DUNE/p3s/documents/src/JOB.md

 Consider the following example which is in p3s/inputs/jobs directory of the repo that you cloned from GitHub.
+The file name is "simplejob1.json".

 ```
 [